aryan29/Quizoo/README.md

   * Allow admin to retake a previous quiz
   * Allowing multiple admins for a quiz
   * Camera On mode or not
+  * Generating a Random Quiz from Previously owned question set
+  * Give x amount of questions to each user from a pool of n questions

  * A nice good looking and user friendly frontend is must